rduplain/Makefile.d/README.md

 Note that this assumes GitHub provides tarballs with gzip compression level 6, which is true as of the time of this writing, but is an undocumented implementation detail.
-Further, this assumes a tarball prefix directory using `git rev-parse`, which is also an implementation detail.
+Further, this assumes a tarball prefix directory using the GitHub username and project name, followed by `git rev-parse` with the short format, which is also an implementation detail.

 ```sh
 ./test/bin/generate-sha256